Is commercial energy different to household energy?

 Unit rate Standing charge Annual annual bill

-Note: Household rates are based upon the price cap rate based on a typical customer paying by direct debit from January 1, 2024.
+Note: Household rates are based upon the price cap rate based on a typical household paying by direct debit from October 1, 2024.
 See the Ofgem website for more details.
-Business energy rates are the average unit rates and standing charges quoted by Bionic per business size from January 2 to January 5, 2024.
-Rates do not include any Energy Bills Discount Scheme discount.
+Business energy rates are the average unit rates and standing charges on contracts sold by Bionic from December 1 to December 9, 2024.
 Bill size is based on average household and average business usage in each category.
 Bill size based upon average household and average business usage in each category.
 Rates and bill size may vary according to your meter type and business location and any prices you’re quoted may differ from the averages shown.

 FAQs